Efficient Estimation for Staggered Rollout Designs: Model and Theoretical Results

 To derive the FRT, recall that the observed data is $(Y,G)$, where $Y$ collects all of the $Y_{it}$ and $G = (G_1,...,G_N)'$.
 Let $\mathcal{T} = \mathcal{T}(Y,G)$ denote a statistic of the data, and let $\mathcal{T}_\pi = \mathcal{T}(Y,G_\pi)$ be the statistic using the transformed data in which $G$ is replaced with a permutation $G_{\pi}$.\footnote{Formally, a permutation $\pi$ is a bijective map from $\{1,...,N\}$ onto itself, and $G_\pi = (G_{\pi(1)},...,G_{\pi(N)})'.$} A Fisher randomization test (FRT) computes the $p$-value

 where the probability is taken over the uniform distribution on the set of permutations $\Pi$.\footnote{It is often difficult to calculate the $p$-value over all permutations exactly, so the $p$-value is approximated via simulation.
-We use 500 simulation draws in our implementation of the FRT below.} Under the sharp null hypothesis that $Y_{i}(g) = Y_{i}(g')$ for all $i,g,g'$, the distribution of $\mathcal{T}_\pi$ is the same as the distribution as $\mathcal{T}(Y,G)$, and thus by standard arguments the FRT is exact in finite samples (see, e.g., \citet{imbens_causal_2015}).
+We use 500 simulation draws in our simulations and 5,000 draws in the empirical application.} Under the sharp null hypothesis that $Y_{i}(g) = Y_{i}(g')$ for all $i,g,g'$, the distribution of $\mathcal{T}_\pi$ is the same as the distribution as $\mathcal{T}(Y,G)$, and thus by standard arguments the FRT is exact in finite samples (see, e.g., \citet{imbens_causal_2015}).

-The sharp null hypothesis of no treatment effect will often be too restrictive in practice, however, as we may be more interested in the hypothesis that the \textit{average} effect is zero, i.e. $H_0: \theta =0$.
+The sharp null hypothesis of no treatment effect will often be too restrictive in practice, however, as we may be more interested in the hypothesis that the \textit{average} effect is zero, i.e., $H_0: \theta =0$.
 Unfortunately, in general FRTs may not have correct size for such weak null hypotheses even asymptotically \citep{wu_randomization_2020}.

 We now show, however, that when the FRT is based on the studentized statistic $\mathcal{T}(Y,G) = \thetahat_{\betahat^*}/\widehat{se}$, it has asymptotically correct size under the weak null.
 In fact, we will show that asymptotically the FRT is equivalent to testing that $0$ falls within the $t$-based confidence interval $CI_{**}$ derived in the previous section.
 Thus, this FRT based on the studentized statistic is in some sense the ``best of both worlds'' of Fisherian and Neymanian inference in that it has exact size under the sharp null hypothesis while having asymptotically correct size under the weak null.